 - 1. What if the snake is shedding its skin?

-- 2. What about a snake attacking or even killing me in my dream?
+- 2. What about a snake hurting or challenging me in my dream?

 - 3. What about a dream of snakes in water?

 - 4. What does it mean if I am being chased by a snake in my dream?

 - 5. But what if I was (not) running away from the snake?

 - 6. A snake in a house, versus outside: what does that mean?